syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/syntax-highlighting.md

 #### Collapsible region

-Collapsible region can be customized by adding the desired lexem with attributes such as `IsCollapsable` and `CollapseName`, as given below.
+Collapsible region can be customized by adding the desired lexem with attributes such as `IsCollapsable` and `CollapseName`.

 {% highlight xaml %}